 [Event "San Antonio, 1994"]A year later Coach Bill Wall got his revenge in another long grinder:

 I have my own website where I write on religion, morality, politics, and other subjects.
-I can also be reached on Twitter @tpkatsa1 or by sending an email to tpkatsa at gmail dot com.
+I can be reached by sending an email to tpkatsa2 at gmail dot com.

 Please report broken or duplicate links to the Webmaster.